MartinThoma/MartinThoma.github.io/_posts/2015-01-18-analyzing-pypi-metadata.md

 | Posix; MacOS X; Windows | 157   |
 | POSIX                   | 156   |

-Again, you can see that there are alternative ways to express the same thing.
+You can see that there are alternative ways to express the same thing.
 Also, the ";" should not be here as the manual states it should be a list.

 [The manual](https://docs.python.org/2/distutils/setupscript.html) is also too